-Your little one is officially two!
-Two year olds are so fun with their busy brains and busy bodies.
-Unfortunately, all of this busy energy can sometimes lead to a struggle with sleep that is often referred to as the 24 month sleep regression.
+I love 2 year olds!
+Often, 2 year olds get a bad rap because of the "Terrible Twos," but the truth is, 2 year olds are so fun with their busy brains and busy bodies.
+Unfortunately, all of this busy energy can sometimes lead to a struggle with sleep, which is often called the 2 year old sleep regression.
 I’d love to talk about it.

 Can I talk you through my approach to sleep regressions?

 What are some signs of the 2 year sleep regression?

 A sleep regression is when your little one experiences a sudden disruption or change in sleep.
 This could look like:

 Your 2 year old waking up in the middle of the night – either a reappearance of night wakings or increased frequency of middle-of-the-night wakings.

 Your 2.5 year old is waking early in the morning – these either reappear when they were previously resolved, or they become a new issue.

 Nap time is a struggle – your 2 year old is now taking a long time to settle/fall asleep for naps, naps have become shorter and/or more disrupted, or your toddler completely refuses to nap.